Signing Contract Without Understanding

 - Changing out the contract after the other party has reviewed it.

-In order to prove that you were tricked into signing a contract, it would require parol evidence which is either written or verbal evidence that states something other than the written contract.
+To prove that you were tricked into signing a contract, it would require parol evidence which is either written or verbal evidence that states something other than the written contract.
 Proving that you were tricked into signing a contract requires that you provide evidence for the following:

 - You were misrepresented in some way.